TTUNEPH2025/GN/docs/Counseling.md

     2. In Men treated with mycophenolate condom use recommend during intercourse with women who might become pregnant and should be continue for a minimum of 90 days after discontinuation of medication
  * Cyclophosphamide
  * Rituximab
- * Sparsentan (should continue with birth control for two weeks after stopping treatment)
+ * Sparsentan (should continue with birth control for two weeks after stopping treatment and avoided while breastfeeding)
  * Atrasentan
  * Aprocitentan
  * Nefecon pregnancy not advised (budesonide Pregnancy class C)